LBNL-ETA/CyDER/fmu/master/doc/userGuide/source/cosimulation.rst

 Line 25 loads the CYMDIST FMU

 Line 26 loads the GridDyn FMU.
-We used in this example a GridDyn FMu which models IEEE Bus 14.
+We used in this example a GridDyn FMU which models the IEEE 14-Bus System.

 Line 28 and 29 set-up the parameters for the simulation.

 Line 32 - 37 create the vector of input and output names for both FMUs.

-Line 45 - 53 get the value references of the CYMDIST and GridDyn varaibles
+Line 45 - 53 get the value references of the CYMDIST and GridDyn variables

-Line 69 - 70  initialize the FMUs
+Line 69 and 70 initialize the FMUs.

 Line 73 calls event update for the CYMDIST FMU.
 This is required by CYMDIST which is a model exchange FMU and hence needs to call this function prior to entering